matplotlib/mpl-third-party/README.md

 List of matplotlib user-contributed packages.
 These are served at http://matplotlib.org/mpl-third-party/.

-To add your package to the list, create a YAML file `your-cool-mpl-package.yml` in the `packages` directory with the following fields:
+To add your package to the list, create a YAML file `your-cool-mpl-package.yml` in the `packages` directory.
+The file must have the following fields:

 ```yml
 repo: matplotlib/cmocean